mathworks/arrow/matlab/README.md

 This is a very early stage MATLAB interface to the Apache Arrow C++ libraries.

-The current code only supports reading numeric types from Feather files.
+The current code only supports reading/writing numeric types from/to Feather files.

 ## Building from source